RevoTabs/HomeAutomation/README.md

 **Response**

-- `202 DELETED` on success
+- `204 NO CONTENT` on success
-- `404 NOT FOUND` if there is no device with this identifier
+- `403 FORBIDDEN` if there is no device with this identifier